marcelatuler/SmartContractsLecture/HealthDataTutorial.md

 Used by **revoke** functions to ensure only authorized entities can remove permissions.

 #### Congratulations!
-You have now completed writing the HealthData contract line by line
+You have now completed writing the HealthData contract line by line.